Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsubsection{The single-impurity Anderson model in single-molecule junctions}

-The single-impurity Anderson model (SIAM) has been applied to a diverse set of physical systems in recent decades \cite{Kouwenhoven2001,Scott2010}.
-Molecules in contact with metal leads occupy a prominent role in this set, because transport spectroscopy allows us to test quantitative predictions of the theory in a wide bias window.
+While the single-impurity Anderson model (SIAM) applies to various physical systems\cite{Kouwenhoven2001,Scott2010}, molecular junctions occupy a prominent role, because they allow for quantitative testing of theoretical predictions in a wide parameter window.

 \textcite{Zhang2013} studied the $\mathrm C_{28}\mathrm H_{25}\mathrm O_2\mathrm N_4$ neutral radical adsorbed on Au(111).
 In the differential conductance a zero-bias resonance (ZBR) appears.
 The latter is associated with the spin of the unpaired electron of the ra\-di\-cal.
-The strong temperature dependence of the ZBR, without saturation at low $\temp$, points to the so-called weak-coupling Kondo regime, when $\temp \gg \temp_\mathrm K$.
-In this regime, the spin-flip scattering can be described by a perturbation theory in the Kondo exchange coupling $J$, see Eq.~(\ref{e31}) \cite{Kondo1964, Appelbaum1966}.\footnote{The perturbation approach breaks down when $\temp \approx \temp_\mathrm K$.} To third order in $J$ the conductance at zero magnetic field can be expressed by the formula,
+The strong temperature dependence of the ZBR, without saturation at low $\temp$, points to the weak-coupling Kondo regime, $\temp \gg \temp_\mathrm K$, where spin-flip scattering can be described by a perturbation theory in the Kondo exchange coupling $J$, see Eq.~(\ref{e31}) \cite{Kondo1964, Appelbaum1966}.\footnote{The perturbation approach breaks down when $\temp \approx \temp_\mathrm K$.} To third order in $J$ the conductance at zero magnetic field can be expressed by via,

 where $A$ is proportional to $J^3$ and the function $f$ is independent of microscopic parameters.
 The background contribution $G_\text{bg}$ is treated as a constant.
 The formula can be easily generalized to finite magnetic fields, where the only additional parameter is the gyromagnetic constant $g$, which determines the Zeeman energy, and consequently the splitting of the ZBR into two symmetrically-positioned steps in the differential conductance \cite{Appelbaum1967}.
 Zhang \ea test the accuracy of this theory by treating the temperature $\temp$ and $g$ as fitting parameters.
 The $\temp$ obtained from the fits agrees with the experimental temperature to within an accuracy of 10\% (unless $\temp<6K$, where the perturbation theory is not expected to be successful).
 The value for $g = 1.93\pm 0.02$ is slightly reduced compared to the gas-phase, reflecting the screening of the $g$-factor by the electron gas in the Au substrate.